Grade Level: 6 (5-6)

 Red cabbage contains two main types of plant dyes: anthocyanin and flavonol.
 Anthocyanin pigments are red in strongly acidic solution, blue in neutral and weakly basic solutions, and colorless in strongly basic solutions.
 Weakly acidic solutions contain some of the red form and some of the blue form and thus appear purple.
 Flavonol pigments are colorless in acidic and neutral solutions, and yellow in basic solutions.
 Weakly basic solutions thus contain both blue (anthocyanin) and yellow (flavonol) dyes, and appear to be green.
 The pH corresponding to various colors varies slightly with concentration, solvent, age and variety of cabbage.
 Most flowers and fruits contain anthocyanin as pigments.

 When environmental and chemical engineers examine a pollutant, they find out whether the substance is an acid or base in order to know what kind of reactions it causes.
 Acid rain is an environmental problem that concerns many engineers.
 The effects of acid rain include damage to the limestone and marble in statues and buildings; weakening of the exposed metal on bridges and cars; damage to bodies of water, wildlife, plants, forests and crops; and the contamination of the drinking water supply.
+Students conduct their own investigation with living and non-living items with the Acid Rain Effects activity.
 Researchers are investigating other possible effects of acid rain on human health.

 Robert Angus Smith, an English chemist, first used the term "acid rain" in 1852 when he noted the connection between the acidity of London's rainfall and its polluted skies.
 Most scientists agree that "normal" rainfall has a pH of 5.6.
 Rain in the atmosphere reacts with carbon dioxide (CO2) to form a weak carbonic acid, altering the rain pH to 5.6 (instead of a pH of 7).